-Reshoring Manufacturing is the practice of bringing manufacturing and services back to North America from overseas, primarily China or other countries in Asia.
+Reshoring Manufacturing is the practice of bringing manufacturing and services back to North America from overseas, primarily China or other countries in Asia (sometimes referred to as Ally shoring.)
 Reshoring Manufacturing is the opposite of offshoring manufacturing, which is the process of manufacturing goods overseas to try to reduce the cost of labor and manufacturing.
+If you are considering getting started with Mexico industrial manufacturing, discover what NovaLink can do for you.

 Why U.S. Companies Are Moving Their Supply Chains From China to Mexico

-NovaLink is committed to the philosophy that transitioning manufacturing to Mexico, with Mexico Supply Chain Services, should be an easy, rapid and cost-effective process.
-Supply Chain Brain listed reasons why companies are moving their supply chains from China to Mexico.
+NovaLink believes manufacturing in Mexico with Mexico Supply Chain Services should be easy, fast, and cost-effective.
+Supply Chain Brain has a list of reasons why companies are moving their supply chains from China to Mexico.

 Goods can be imported from Mexico via ground transport in a matter of days or even hours.
 This is never an option for goods manufactured in China, from which everything must come by ocean or air.
 The former is very time consuming (it can often take weeks), and the latter is very expensive.